Learning topological states from randomized measurements using variational tensor network tomography

 First, we review the standard framework of \emph{maximum likelihood estimation} (MLE), before applying such a loss function to our specific setting of quantum measurements.
 In general, we observe data from an underlying probability distribution $\mathcal{D}: X \rightarrow \mathbb{R}$ on the dataset domain $X$, and our goal is to find the most likely model with parameters $A$ denoted as $\mathcal{Q}_{A}: X \rightarrow \mathbb{R}$ that is consistent with our observations.
 To find such a model, we would want to variationally optimize for the model's parameters $A$ by minimizing the Kullback–Leibler (KL) divergence

 Since the data distribution $\mathcal{D}$ is a constant, we just need to minimize the cross-entropy contribution to the KL divergence

-More specifically, for our purposes, the dataset consists of bit-string measurements of a target state $\dyad{\phi}$ in the computational basis after applying a unitary $U$.
+More specifically, for our purposes, the dataset consists of bitstring measurements of a target state $\dyad{\phi}$ in the computational basis after applying a unitary $U$.
 In a randomized measurement scheme, such as the $XZ$-shadow measurements discussed in \appref{app:xz_shadow}, we first draw a unitary from an ensemble $\mathcal{U}$ with a uniform probability over a set $\{U\}$.
-Then, we measure the bit-string $b$ in the computational basis.
-Taken together, we sample a data point, which is a tuple of the sampled unitary and the measured bit-string $x_i=(U_i, b_i)$, with probability
+Then, we measure the bitstring $b$ in the computational basis.
+Taken together, we sample a data point, which is a tuple of the sampled unitary and the measured bitstring $x_i=(U_i, b_i)$, with probability

 Similarly, we define the probability of observing this data point from a model parametrized by $A$ as $\mathcal{Q}_{A}$.
 Then, the \textit{randomized} KL divergence is